gostevehoward/confseq/README.md

 ## Unit tests

-Run `make -C /path/to/confseq/tests runtests` to run the C++ unit tests.
+Run `make -C /path/to/confseq/test runtests` to run the C++ unit tests.

+*Note:* you'll need to install the C++ boost library to run the unit tests.

 ## Citing this software